Timeline of Earth: Dating of the geologic record

 The geologic record is the strata (layers) of rock in the planet's crust and the science of geology is much concerned with the age and origin of all rocks to determine the history and formation of Earth and to understand the forces that have acted upon it.
 Geologic time is the timescale used to calculate dates in the planet's geologic history from its origin (currently estimated to have been some 4,600 million years ago) to the present day.

 Radiometric dating measures the steady decay of radioactive elements in an object to determine its age.
 It is used to calculate dates for the older part of the planet's geological record.
 The theory is very complicated but, in essence, the radioactive elements within an object decay to form isotopes of each chemical element.
 Isotopes are atoms of the element that differ in mass but share the same general properties.
 Geologists are most interested in the decay of isotopes carbon-14 (into nitrogen-14) and potassium-40 (into argon-40).
 Carbon-14 aka radiocarbon dating works for organic materials that are less than about 50,000 years old.
 For older periods, the potassium-argon dating process is more accurate.

 Radiocarbon dating is carried out by measuring how much of the carbon-14 and nitrogen-14 isotopes are found in a material.
 The ratio between the two is used to estimate the material's age.
 Suitable materials include wood, charcoal, paper, fabrics, fossils and shells.
 It is assumed that rock exists in layers according to age, with older beds below later ones.
 This is the basis of stratigraphy.

 The ages of more recent layers are calculated primarily by the study of fossils, which are remains of ancient life preserved in the rock.
 These occur consistently and so a theory is feasible.
 Most of the boundaries in recent geologic time coincide with extinctions (e.g., the dinosaurs) and with the appearances of new species (e.g., hominids).

 The earliest Solar System

 In the earliest Solar System history, the Sun, the planetesimals and the giant planets were formed.
-The inner Solar System aggregated more slowly than the outer, so the terrestrial planets were not yet formed, including Earth and Moon.
+The inner Solar System aggregated more slowly than the outer, so the terrestrial planets, including Earth and Moon, formed later than the outer ones.